Colorado State University

 Fort Collins, CO 80523-1171

 Milton G. Thomas joined Colorado State University in December 2011 as professor and John E. Rouse Chair of Beef Cattle Breeding and Genetics in the Department of Animal Sciences.
 Thomas grew up in a family involved in diversified agriculture in Texas and Missouri and was active in FFA leadership.

 He completed undergraduate, graduate and postdoctoral studies in animal science and molecular biology.
-He eared his Bachelor of Science in 1988 and his Master of Science in 1990 from the University of Missouri and his doctorate in 1994 from Texas A&M University.
-He did post doctoral studies at the University of Missouri and the University of Texas Institute of Biotechnology–Center for Molecular Medicine.
+He earned his Bachelor of Science in 1988 and his Master of Science in 1990 from the University of Missouri and his doctorate in 1994 from Texas A&M University.
+He did post-doctoral studies at the University of Missouri and the University of Texas Institute of Biotechnology–Center for Molecular Medicine.

 Thomas progressed through the faculty ranks in the Department of Animal and Range Sciences at New Mexico State University from 1997 through 2011.
 In addition to undergraduate and graduate teaching, his responsibilities included coordinating the Angus, Brangus, Brahman cattle breeding program on the Chihuahuan Desert Rangeland Research Center and the Corona Range and Livestock Research Center.
 Thomas helped use these experiment station resources to grow the breeding program into the realm of animal genomics, which is also his role with the Rouse Angus herd at CSU.
 His ability to lead these research efforts has been aided by sabbaticals at University of California, Davis, and Commonwealth Scientific and Industrial Research Organisation--Australia and service to breed improvement committees of several breed associations.